 Natural predatory instinct (predator/prey) develops.
-Pup learns to hunt, bump & chase, catches a few birds.
-Intro to gun.
+Pup learns to hunt, bump & chase and is allowed to catches a few birds.
+The gun is carefully introduced and associated to the bird.
 This is also where the dog learns to hunt with the handler.
-He learns that the handler is a valuable pack member possessing important skills.
-Soon, success will require that he cooperates and stays “connected” to the handler.
+He learns that the handler is valuable and possesses important skills.
+The “here” cue, using the checkcord is also introduced at this stage.
+Soon, success will require that he cooperates and stays in touch with the handler.

 The Handler learns the three cues (change of direction, change of speed during the walk & stopping) used to control the dogs direction, speed and distance in the field.
 Dogs instinctively know these body movements (cues).
 No verbal commands, whistles or hand signals are necessary.

 For the pup, steadiness (success) learned at the MBP is associated to the hunting field.
-“Stop to Flush w/Payoff” (see vocabulary) reinforces previous understanding that being steady leads to success.
+It’s time to add scent back into the scenario.
 Pup (pointing dogs) learns to be steady on scented birds using Higgins Remote Releasers then loose birds.
 Learns to manage moving birds & handle for the shooter.

 We purposely excluded scent in the Magic Brushpile training.
 Scent is often unpredictable in addition to being very exciting and distracting when trying to steady a dog.
 There is no reason to include scent in the Brushpile work because the dogs already learned all about scent and birds in the preceding step (Intro to Field).